DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 See the https://data.gov.uk/ website for data-sets provided by the Uk Government (released under the [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) which is compatible with Creative Commons Attribution License 4.0 )

-It is key that you learn how to play in this world where massive amounts of data are available, since, more and more there is an moral and technical argument that all data created by government should be released under an creative commons license, and all code paid by the government should be released under an open source license.
-Think about the implications that this will have on industries and professions that rely of data to make decisions.
+It is key that you learn how to play in this world where massive amounts of data is available.
+Increasingly so, there is an moral and technical argument that all data created by government should be released under a creative commons license, and all code paid by the government should be released under an open source license.
+Think about the implications that this would have on industries and professions that rely on data to make decisions.

 ### The importance of creating commercially viable models

-Note that this doesn't mean that there should no financial return (ever) from sharing your ideas or content.
+Note, that this doesn't mean that there should no financial return (ever) from sharing your ideas or content.

-I'm a big believer that for behaviors to scale and be sustainable, there needs to be an working economic and financial model behind those open workflows.
+I'm a big believer that for any trend to scale and become sustainable, there needs to be a working economic and financial model behind those open workflows.

-Basically authors should be paid for their work
+Basically, authors should be paid for their work.

-Also key is that the operational teams that support those authors are also paid (for example Wikipedia or Mozilla have highly skilled and well paid professionals working as employees).
+Also, it is key that the operational teams that support those authors are also paid (for example Wikipedia or Mozilla have highly skilled and well paid professionals working as employees).

 Sometimes the payment is hard cash (i.e. the authors/teams are paid to create that content).
 Sometimes the 'payment' happens in terms of: future opportunities, personal development or karma points (i.e. doing the right thing or sharing knowledge with others the same way it was shared with you).

 One of the big myths behind open source and creative commons is that its authors are all working for free in their bedroom by amateurs.
-In reality most of the value is created during paid jobs, by highly skilled professionals, with companies supporting the creating of the released code or content.
+In reality most of the value is created during paid jobs, by highly skilled professionals, with companies supporting the creation of the released code or content.

 ### It is harder than it looks

-Don't let the fact that you (might) think that what you have created has little value to prevent you from publishing it.
-This Impostor Syndrome effect can be very damaging and paralyzing, and you need to take a pragmatic view of what will happen
+Don't let you perception prevent you from publishing content you deem of little value.
+This Impostor Syndrome effect can be very damaging and paralyzing, and you need to take a pragmatic view of what would happen if you do share.

- - If what you wrote is not that interesting or valuable to others, then your will have a small amount of readers and you have not lost anything
+ - If what you wrote is not that interesting or valuable to others, then your will have a small amount of readers and you have not lost anything.
  - If what you have created does get some readers and more importantly, feedback or comments, then you gained a bit and moved the needle a little bit (remember that it is all about incremental gains, and there is no such thing as 'overnight success')

-The bottom line is that publishing your research under an CC license is harder than it looks.
+The bottom line is: publishing your research under a CC license is harder than it looks.

-You actually have to do it, and that first step (and the next 100) are the hardest part
+You actually have to do it, and remember that taking the first step, is often the hardest part

-Doing that journey under an Creative Commons path, means that you have made the paradigm shift from close to open It means that you now view your value as someone who can execute ideas (and are happy to share your creations)
+Doing that journey under an Creative Commons path, means that you have shifted your paradigm from close to open.
+It means that you now view your value as someone who can execute ideas (and is happy to share your creations)

-Remember that anybody can have ideas, execution is the hard part.
+Anybody can have ideas, execution is the hard part.

 ### Align your future with Creative Commons

-Finally, when choosing which company to work for, take into account their current Creative Commons and Open Source strategy culture for internally developed technology ideas (this should have an impact on your choices.
+Finally, when choosing which company to work for take into account their current Creative Commons and Open Source strategy culture for internally developed technology ideas.
+This should have an impact on your choices).

 In most companies, only a very small part of what they create should be closed and proprietary.
 The rest should released under open licenses.

-Remember that these days (specially in technology) you will be changing jobs and companies regularly.
-Your really want to make sure that you still have access to those ideas and code when you move of, since nothing is more soul-destroying than having to re-do something you have already created before (or not having access to good ideas you had in the past).
+Remember that these days, especially in technology, you will be changing jobs and companies regularly.
+Your really want to make sure that you still have access to those ideas and code when you move off; since there is nothing more soul-destroying than having to re-do something you have already created or not having access to good ideas you had in the past.